R&D Partnership Fund -WinterTech Development Program

 - Heavy duty vehicles, including commercial vehicles, trucks, buses, recreational vehicles (RVs), and others used for goods movement

 - Transportation infrastructure

 For eligible projects, applicants, and partners:

 - Demonstration of Ontario-made technologies to potential customers

 - Relationships with researchers to extend company R&D

 - Public/private partnerships and collaboration

 - Better road condition monitoring

 - Better collection and analysis of transportation-related information

-- Innovative new products and services to reduce driver distraction
+- Innovative new products and services to improve driver performance

 - Reduced environmental and carbon footprint